binyoon99/binyoon99/README.md

-- 👋 Hi, my name is Jamie.
+## 👋 Hi, my name is Jamie.
-- 👀 I’m interested in Unity(2D), Spring Java, and gaming
+- 👀 I’m interested in Unity(2D), Spring Java, React, Material UI and node.js
+-
-- 🌱 I’m currently learning Unity 3D and Python
+- 🌱 I’m currently learning Python and data science as well as how to use Intellij IDE's.
+-
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Making an awesome games!
+(Prefer 2D because I get motionsickness when I test 3D)
 - 📫 How to reach me binyoon99@gmail.com or Discord Bin#0314

 <!---